 Management of waste tyres is a challenging task because tyres have a long life and are non-biodegradable.
 The traditional method of waste tyres management have been stockpiling or illegally dumping or landfilling, all of which are short-term solution.
 Stockpiled tyres provide perfect breeding grounds for mosquitoes, vermin and snakes.

 Accidental fires caused in tyre dumps can rage for months releasing toxic fumes.
 Landfilling of tyres is a major problem as tyres come up to the top of landfill and can damage caps and liners.
+Open burning of tyres, in kilns and factories, is an environmental hazard.
 Many countries in North America and Europe have banned landfilling of whole tyres and made recycling mandatory.

 There are three major technologies for recycling of waste tyres – ambient mechanical grinding, cryogenic grinding and pyrolysis.

 Ambient Mechanical Grinding